 While the Constitution stipulates qualifications for being President of the United States, it is silent as to qualifications for Supreme Court justices.
-Nonetheless, several preferred qualifications have emerged over the long history of the court.
+Nonetheless, several preferred qualifications to become a Supreme Court Justice have emerged over the long history of the court.

-How is a Supreme Court Justice Selected?
+How Is A Supreme Court Justice Selected?

 When there is a vacancy on the court, it is the job of the President to nominate a suitable candidate.
 The Senate must vote to confirm the candidate.
 If a simple majority approves the choice, then there is a new Supreme Court Justice.
 However, confirmation is never a foregone conclusion.
 When the Senate does not vote in favor of a candidate, the President must supply another nominee.

-What Are the Preferred Qualifications of a Supreme Court Justice?
+What Are The Preferred Qualifications Of A Supreme Court Justice?

 The Constitution does not say that a Justice must be American born, a certain age or hold any particular profession before being selected.
 However, most Justices tend to begin their tenure while in their 40s or 50s and may remain with the court as long as they wish or until they are impeached for improper behavior.
 Most Supreme Court nominees are personal acquaintances of the sitting President.
 An overwhelming majority of them attended law school and worked as a lawyer or served as a judge prior to their nomination.
 In fact, in the long history of the court, most of the Justices held some kind of public office before being confirmed.

-Qualifications to be the Chief Justice
+Qualifications To Be The Chief Justice

 Diversity Among Justices